harvard-lil/cold-cases-export/README.md

 - The interface that appears will allow you to query the data and see things like facet counts for specific field values and build charts and visualizations.
 - Hit `Control-C` in the `docker compose` terminal to shut off the Elastic servers.

+## Uploading the data to Hugging Face

+- Datasets in Hugging Face are transmitted via [Git LFS](https://git-lfs.com/), which is a plugin for the `git` command line client.
+You can install it using the Getting Started instructions on Git LFS's home page.

+- Clone the existing dataset: ```git clone https://huggingface.co/datasets/harvard-lil/cold-cases```

+- We're going to create one commit that simultaneously deletes the old data and adds the new data.
+First, in the cold-cases directory, do a `git rm *.parquet`.

+- Copy or move the new parquet files into the repo directory.
+Take care to only move the actual parquet files, and not any signatures or metadata files aside from them.

+- `git add *.parquet` and `git commit -m $YYYY-MM`, where YYYY-MM corresponds to the year and month of the export that this data was built from.

+- `git push` to finalize the change.